Guaranteed Death Benefit in Life Insurance Explained

 Once issued, the guaranteed death benefit on a permanent life insurance policy remains in place as long as you pay premiums.
 It does not change as you age or if your health deteriorates.

-Beneficiaries receive the guaranteed payout as a tax-free lump sum with the flexibility to spend or invest it according to their needs.
+Beneficiaries receive the guaranteed payout as a tax-free lump sum, with the flexibility to spend or invest it as they see fit.
 The funds help replace lost income and cover costs.

 Efficient estate planning